rust-lang/rfcs/text/0000-dependency-tree-lints.md

 Is the `lib` section of the manifest the most appropriate location for configuring this lint?
 Should it be a top-level field or would we prefer to have it nested for future extensibility (e.g. inside `[[lib.lints]]`)?

+Is it even desirable to have the lint "definition" in the `Cargo.toml` file?
+Is there an alternative syntax we could use, without being ambiguous, to have it at the top of the `lib.rs` file?

 # Future possibilities
 [future-possibilities]: #future-possibilities